jaffamonkey/flutter-driver-gherkin-bitbar/README.md

 # Running the example

+_Note: This is platform independent, and will run on Windows, MacOS and Linux with no additional configurations needed_

 To run this example:

 1. Ensure Android, Dart and Flutter SDK's installed and environment variables updated